 Certain conditions within the U.S. telecom industry make it a cheap and attractive place for phone scammers to operate.
 Unlike most of the rest of the world, which uses a caller-pays system, the U.S. is on a receiver-pays protocol.
 In other words, robocall fees are passed on to the receiving party.

 Robocalls can be done over an IP service—think a database, Skype, etc.—just by entering a host number.
 “Because it is conducted on a voice over internet protocol (VoIP), fraudsters can have the number appear to be whatever they desire,” said Liz Brock, owner of Root Investigations in New York.
 “Robocallers [can easily] ‘spoof’ a credible business.”

 The sprawling VoIP phone system also contributes to the problem by lowering calling costs.
 As a result, the U.S. is on target to receive 60 billion robocalls this year, a number that dwarfs any other country.

-Brock says years of data breaches have exposed American consumers to the tsunami of scam robocalls.
+Data breaches have exposed American consumers to the tsunami of scam robocalls, Brock said.
 She recommends using a call-blocking app to warn you of potential scam calls.